aDotInTheVoid/boxcars/docs/report/report.md

    |
 ```

-This is in different to C++, where objects can be used after they are `std::move`d
+This is different to C++, where objects can be used after they are `std::move`d
 from.
 However, the standard places no guarantees on the content of those
 objects, only saying "moved-from objects shall be placed in a valid but
 unspecified state" [@cppstd].